Regionaal-Archief-Zuid-Utrecht/SURA/README.md

-# SURA - Secure URL Return API
+# SURA - Simple URL Return API

-A FastAPI-based service that provides secure URL manipulation.
+A FastAPI-based service that provides simple URL manipulation.
 The service can operate in both public and private modes.

 ## Features

 - **Dual Mode Operation**: Run in either public (token generation) or private mode (S3 proxy)

 - **JWT Token Generation**: Create secure tokens for authorized URL access
    - **File-Bound Tokens**: Each token is bound to a specific file path for enhanced security
    - **Configurable Endpoints**: Support for multiple endpoints with different configurations
    - **Flexible Token Duration**: Configurable token expiration times
    - **Optional IP Validation**: Can include IP validation in tokens if required

 - **S3 Proxy Mode**: In private mode, can proxy requests to S3 buckets
-- **Configurable Port**: Server port can be configured via command line

 ## Configuration